Jordan Love

 Jordan Alexander Love (born November 2, 1998) is an American professional football quarterback for the Green Bay Packers of the National Football League (NFL).
 Love, who was born and raised in Bakersfield, California, attended Liberty High School, where he began playing for the school's football team.
 After graduating high school, Love received an athletic scholarship from Utah State University to play college football for the Utah State Aggies.
 While with the Aggies, he was named to the second-team All-MWC in 2018 and was selected as the most valuable player of the 2018 New Mexico Bowl.

 After announcing that he would forgo his senior year of college, Love was drafted by the Packers in the first round with the 26th pick of the 2020 NFL draft.
-He served as the backup quarterback to starter Aaron Rodgers for three years before being named the starting quarterback of the Packers at the beginning of the 2023 NFL season.
-He led the Packers to the playoffs his first two seasons as starter, including a playoff victory over the Dallas Cowboys in 2023.
+He served as a backup to starter Aaron Rodgers for three years before being named the Green Bay's starting quarterback at the beginning of the 2023 NFL season.
+He has led the Packers to the playoffs his first three seasons as starter, including a playoff victory over the Dallas Cowboys in 2023.
 Love signed a four-year contract extension worth $220 million prior to the start of the 2024 NFL season.

 Early life

 Love was born in Bakersfield, California, on November 2, 1998.
 His father, Orbin Jr., was a police officer for the Bakersfield Police Department, while his mother Anna worked for the California Highway Patrol.
+Love is biracial as his mother is white and his father was Black.
 Jordan and his father were close, with Orbin Jr. coaching many of his son's sports teams.
-Orbin's behavior became abnormal and he died by suicide a short time later.
-Love was 14 years old when his father died; he contemplated quitting football, but his mother encouraged him to continue for another year to make sure he was not making a rash decision.
+Orbin's mental health became abnormal, and he died by suicide when Jordan was 14 years old.
+Love contemplated quitting football, but his mother encouraged him to continue for another year to make sure he was not making a rash decision.
+In August 2025, Love chronicled this time of his life in an article in The Players' Tribune titled "None of This Was Supposed to Happen".

 Love attended Liberty High School where he played on the football team.
 Initially small in stature, Love served as the backup quarterback for the freshman team.
 Midway through his junior year, he became the starting quarterback for the varsity team, a position he held for the rest of high school.
 As a senior, Love passed for 2,148 yards and 24 touchdowns and rushed for 806 yards with eight touchdowns.
 He led Liberty to the State semi-final that season.
 A two-star recruit, he committed to play college football for Utah State over Division I FCS offers from Eastern Washington, Northern Arizona, Northern Colorado, and Sacramento State.
 His only Division I FBS scholarship offer came from Utah State.